 The eagle started to fly above the mountains, high and far, among the furthest clouds in the sky.
 The peaks were high but not as blustery as his reputation.
 The whole world was just a pale dot in his eyes.
 He nested in his haunting castle over the highest peak, a secret paradise everyone wished to visit: the castle of the lord of the mountains where Marco Polo wrote about.

 Soon after getting settled in Alamut, Hassan started a re-fortification of the castle.
 He equipped it with storage facilities and a developed irrigation system.
-He used the surrounding verdant plains as fields for cultivating crops and also built a large library inside as a significant center for learning diverse sciences such as astronomy, philosophy and mathematics.
-The Alamut castle turned into a self-thriving stronghold having sufficient productions and foods in times of crisis and being enough forceful during hard confrontation.
+He used the surrounding verdant plains as fields for cultivating crops and also built a large library inside as a significant centre for learning diverse sciences such as astronomy, philosophy and mathematics.
+The Alamut castle turned into a self-thriving stronghold having sufficient production and food in times of crisis and being enough forceful during the hard confrontation.
 Hassan was then known as “the Lord of Alamut”, and the castle was thought to be a paradise for Assassins: an unconquerable place that people outside the Alamut imagined to bestow heavenly gardens.
-Having heard all this myth, Marco Polo was convinced that Hassan enunciated his followers a better life in a paradise as was pronounced in their religion.
-He made people who wanted to enter the paradise “drink a certain poison which cast them into a deep sleep, and then caused them to be lifted and carried in.
+Having heard all this myth, Marco Polo was convinced that Hassan enunciated to his followers a better life in a paradise as was pronounced in their religion.
+He made people who wanted to enter the paradise “drink a certain poison which cast them into a deep sleep and then caused them to be lifted and carried in.
 So, when they awoke, they would found themselves in the Garden”, which was believed to be the real Paradise.
 Some believe that the mentioned “poison” is the reason that these people were called “Assassins,” which is presumably derived from the word “Hashashin”.
-Whatever the reality might be, the Assassins were considered to live in happiness in the paradise, yet it did not last long, since the lord of Alamut got sick and the destiny of the castle faced a drastic change.
+Whatever the reality might be, the Assassins were considered to live in happiness in paradise, yet it did not last long since the lord of Alamut got sick and the destiny of the castle faced a drastic change.

 In 1124, Hassan was suffering from a severe illness and he soon died.
 His grave was considered to be a sacred place for Assassins for years.
 The fate of the Alamut castle was impregnated with bewilderment; it confronted another invasion once again.
-In the mid-13th century, it was the Mongols who attacked the castle, burnt the library, slaughtered the Assassins, and destroyed many parts of the building to find Assassins treasures.
+In the mid-13th century, it was the Mongols who attacked the castle, burnt the library, slaughtered the Assassins, and destroyed many parts of the building to find the Assassins' treasures.
 Yet, similar to its geographical features, situated on top of a narrow, 180-meter-high rock, the Alamut castle is still standing gloriously strong, with lush sceneries on its feet and a spectacular lake, called Ovan, nearby.
-Until recently, there was no obvious sign of neither where fled Assassins settled after Mongols invasion, nor the place of the grave of Hassan Sabah.
-But, in the past years, archaeologists have found some tile-works, including a tile narrated the epic of Rostam and Esfandiar from Ferdowsi’s Shahnameh, which are considered to be indications of the return of Assassins to the castle once again.
-Therefore, this may pave a way for new discoveries about the mysterious Alamut and the hope of finding the place where Hassan Sabah, the hero of the tragical epic of Alamut, is buried.
+Until recently, there was no obvious sign of neither where fled Assassins settled after the Mongols' invasion, nor the place of the grave of Hassan Sabah.
+But, in the past years, archaeologists have found some tile works, including a tile narrated the epic of Rostam and Esfandiar from Ferdowsi’s Shahnameh, which are considered to be indications of the return of Assassins to the castle once again.
+Therefore, this may pave a way for new discoveries about the mysterious Alamut and the hope of finding the place where Hassan Sabah, the hero of the tragic epic of Alamut, is buried.